 I’ve always been interested in physical disciplines with ancient origins.
 Before I began practicing yoga, I was a martial artist.
 I began practicing Iyengar Yoga regularly in the early 1990s when I moved to the Boston area.
 I was immediately captivated by the method’s orderly progression and integration of philosophy into postural practice.

 I’ve been a certified Iyengar teacher since 2001 and currently hold a Level III teaching certificate.
 I’ve studied at the Iyengar Institute in Pune, India, five times.
-Many teachers, friends, and colleagues have contributed to my learning, but none more than my dear mentor, Patricia Walden.
+Many teachers, friends, and colleagues have contributed to my education, but none more than my dear mentor, Patricia Walden.

 In my classes, I encourage a lighthearted and supportive learning environment.
 I enjoy weaving together physical and philosophical themes, such as focusing on self-study (svadhyaya) in a class emphasizing twisting poses or building fire (tapas) in backbends.
 I move class along at a brisk pace to keep the group energized and also allow quiet moments for participants to absorb the feel and intent of each asana.
 I love to surprise students with unexpected sequences.

 In addition to posture-based classes and workshops on yoga's history and philosophy, I teach online undergraduate courses on yoga theory and culture at Lesley University in Cambridge, MA.
 In early 2023, I relocated to México City.